 Think rural, think digital, think ahead!

-19-21 March will be weekend of entrepreneurship in the North Atlantic.
+19-21 March 2021 was a weekend for promoting young entrepreneurship in the North Atlantic.

-In the virtual hackathon Think Rural, Think Digital, Think Ahead! participants are welcome to find innovative solutions for a swift post-covid recovery of the North Atlantic region.
+In the virtual hackathon Think Rural, Think Digital, Think Ahead! participants between 18 and 35 years old were welcome to find innovative solutions for a swift post-covid recovery of the North Atlantic region.

 The region is characterized by its rural areas, sparsely populated communities, long distances, and challenges in delivery of services.
 These everyday challenges have become even more visible throughout the pandemic.
 At the same time one of the major income sources in the region, the tourism industry, has vanished, and left thousands without a job.

-The competition “Think Rural, Think Digital, Think Ahead” will aim to find temporary and permanent solutions to these challenges, and will provide the young participants with a roadmap to entrepreneurship.
+The competition “Think Rural, Think Digital, Think Ahead” aimed to find temporary and permanent solutions to these challenges, and provided the young participants with a roadmap to entrepreneurship.

-There will be two main challenges for this hackathon, of which both will have a reward:
+There were two main challenges for this hackathon, of which both will have a reward:

 Digital health in rural areas